DigitalPublishingToolkit/TOD34AlgorithmicAnxiety/md/book.md

 operations are based on the quest for profit.
-In Henrot’s experimental video *Grosse Fatigue* (2013), the emphasis goes to searching as an act of collecting and it addresses the question of what constitutes a web search and why this is a causes anxiety.[^ch04_7] In an attempt to answer this question, the artist explores a long tradition of philosophical reflections on the will to know, zooming in on collecting as an activity that gives form to this desire.
+In Henrot’s experimental video *Grosse Fatigue* (2013), the emphasis goes to searching as an act of collecting and it addresses the question of what constitutes a web search and why this is a cause of anxiety.[^ch04_7] In an attempt to answer this question, the artist explores a long tradition of philosophical reflections on the will to know, zooming in on collecting as an activity that gives form to this desire.
 The second half of this chapter focuses